All UCLA academic personnel offices are required to use Opus to track their academic appointees’ eligibility and to open cases.

 Transparency

-An academic appointee will be able to see exactly where their case is in the process review, view any applicable policy, and set notifications to alert them when they need to take action.
+An academic appointee will be able to see exactly where their case is in the review process, view any applicable policy, and set notifications to alert them when they need to take action.

 Management and Reuse of Profile Data